Adonis Jordan: Professional career

 Jordan was drafted by the Seattle SuperSonics in the 1993 NBA draft after a storied basketball career at Kansas.
 Seattle ended up cutting the rookie at the start of the 1993–94 NBA season but Jordan reemerged in the league after being picked up by the Denver Nuggets later in the month on a 10-day contract.
 He appeared in six games with Denver before being waived again but finished the season in the CBA with the Rochester Renegades and the Sioux Falls Skyforce.
 The former Jayhawk headed to Australia in what would become the start of a series of overseas stints.
 His first stop landed him with the Australian National Basketball League's South East Melbourne Magic, where he led the team to an impressive record in 1994.
 After playing one season in Israel, Jordan headed to Venezuela where he joined the Cocodrilos de Caracas of the Liga Profesional de Baloncesto.
 With five years of overseas experience, the globetrotter returned to the States and signed two 10-day contracts with the Milwaukee Bucks in early 1999.
 He donned a Bucks uniform in four games before ultimately being released in March.
 Jordan returned overseas later that same year, where he would eventually finish his professional career.
 He played a season with the Finnish Tapiolan Honka basketball club in 1999–2000 and returned to Australia where he retired after playing for the Victoria Giants.
-In 2010, Jordan returned to basketball with the Chelsea Gulls of the Big V, a Victorian basketball league.
+In 2010, Jordan returned to basketball with the Chelsea Gulls of the Big V Division Two, where he averaged 15.4 points in 21 games.
 Later that year, he became a coach with the Nunawading Spectres.